ProjectCodeKw/Word-Recognition-/README.md

 # DSP Word Recognition Streamlit APP
 ## Description
-This project utilizes the functionalities of bandpass filters and the frequency domain energy formula for a given au- dio signal to differentiate between words.
+This project utilizes the functionalities of bandpass filters and the frequency domain energy formula for a given audio signal to differentiate between words.
 The computa- tion in this project is done in the frequency domain after converting the signal from the time domain using the Fast Fourier Transform (FFT) on the signal.
-The algorithm is then used in a simple Captcha security model on a web page
+The algorithm is then used in a simple Captcha security model on a webpage

 ## Installation
 1- to run this code through the demo website download these libraries: